Setup & Configuration

 resources

-folder - Open the
+folder - Ensure the folder is named

 Important

-2. Start the Resource
+4. Start Resource

 Add to server.cfg